AnnaSzczolko/orderApp/README.md

 * handle <b> sending and storing orders </b>
 * maintain a <b> clean project structure </b> and <b> responsive user interface </b>

+This project was built independently as part of my developer portfolio.

 ---

 ## 🛠 Tech Stack